 Lou is a member of the adjunct faculty at the McColl School of Business at Queens University of Charlotte, and co-founder of the school’s annual TWIST Conference for Women.
-Her articles and insights have been published by Fast Company, Entrepreneur.com, CEO.com, HBR and more.
-Her latest research, conducted in collaboration with Harris Interactive, sheds light on the communication practices that keep leaders from engaging the people who report to them.
+Her articles and insights have been published by Fast Company, Entrepreneur, and HBR.
+Her research, conducted in collaboration with Harris Interactive, sheds light on the communication practices that keep leaders from engaging the people who report to them.

 In 2009 Lou released her first book, Say Something Real, endorsed by Joseph Pine II, author of The Experience Economy and Authenticity: What Consumers Really Want.
 She is currently working on her second book, The Surprising Solution to the Impostor Syndrome.